 - Number of changes allowed by a user in 24 hours: this setting enforces the number of times a password can be changed by a user within a 24 hour period since the last change.
 This setting is locked at 2, and cannot be adjusted.

 - Number of changes allowed by an administrator in 24 hours: this setting enforces number of times a password can be changed by an administrator within a 24 hour period since the last change.
 This setting is locked at 5, and cannot be adjusted.

 When both the default policy and a role-specific policy have been set up, it is likely they'll have some inconsistencies.
 For any conflicts, the strictest setting will be used.
-For example, if the minimum password length in the default policy is set to eight characters but a user's role policy is set to 10 characters, the password will require 10 characters.
-Similarly, if the default policy has prohibit common patterns enabled but the role policy does not, the default policy's stricter setting will be enforced.
+For example, if the Minimum password length in the default policy is set to eight characters but a person's role policy is set to 10 characters, the password will require 10 characters.
+Similarly, if the default policy has Ban common patterns enabled but the role policy does not, the default policy's stricter setting will be enforced.

 Best-practice password policy recommendations

 Encouraging the use of passphrases within your organization can be an effective way of increasing account security.
 Passphrases are sequences of words, like a process you do every day (SleepWakeShowerBrushWork) or a list of items (LampCouchLightSpeaker).
 They tend to be longer than typical passwords but easier for people to remember.
 If you want to create a password policy that supports the use of passphrases, you could increase the minimum password length and reduce the requirement for numeric characters.